Graph-of-Skills: Dependency-Aware Structural Retrieval for Massive Agent Skills: Introduction

 Two common strategies are widely used for handling large skill libraries. \textbf{Vanilla Skills}~\citep{agentskills2026} prepends the entire skill set to the context window.
 This can work for small toolsets, but it scales poorly: token cost grows linearly with library size, and critical domain constraints become easy for the model to overlook inside an overloaded context \citep{liu-etal-2024-lost}.
 An alternative is \textbf{vector-based retrieval} \citep{lewis2020retrieval, wang2023voyager}, which improves efficiency by retrieving semantically similar skills.
 However, semantic proximity does not imply executable sufficiency.
 In many engineering tasks, the top semantic match is a high-level solver, while the actual solution also requires a lower-level parser, converter, setup utility, or domain-specific preprocessor that is semantically weak but functionally necessary~\citep{qin2024toolllm, liu2025dynamic, patil2023gorilla} (Figure~\ref{fig:prerequisite_gap}).

-We present \textbf{Graph of Skills} (GoS), an inference-time structural retrieval layer for large local skill libraries to combat limitations of the previous two approaches.
+We present \textbf{Graph-of-Skills} (GoS), an inference-time structural retrieval layer for large local skill libraries to combat limitations of the previous two approaches.
 GoS constructs a directed multi-relational graph over local skill packages, where nodes are executable skills and edges encode prerequisite and workflow structure.
-At query time, GoS uses semantic and lexical signals only to identify a small seed set, then applies reverse-weighted Personalized PageRank (PPR)~\citep{10.1145/511446.511513, 10471277} to recover additional skills that are structurally important for execution.
+At query time, GoS uses semantic and lexical signals only to identify a small seed set, then applies reverse-aware Personalized PageRank (PPR)~\citep{10.1145/511446.511513, 10471277} to recover additional skills that are structurally important for execution.
 The result is a bounded skill bundle that is both relevant and closer to dependency-complete than isolated top-$k$ retrieval.
-This problem setting is complementary to repository-scale skill infrastructures such as SkillNet and AgentSkillOS \citep{skillnet2026, li2026agentskillos}.

-Those works focus on creating, organizing, evaluating, and orchestrating large skill ecosystems.
-GoS targets a critical downstream question: if a large local skill library already exists, how should an agent retrieve the smallest and most relevant executable subset that is sufficient for the current task?
-Rather than exposing only keyword or vector search over repository metadata, GoS parses each \skillfile into executable fields such as I/O schemas, tooling, script entrypoints, and stable source paths, constructs typed dependency and workflow edges, and retrieves a bounded bundle through graph diffusion plus reranking.
+This setting is complementary to repository-scale skill infrastructures such as SkillNet and AgentSkillOS~\citep{skillnet2026, li2026agentskillos}, which focus on creating, organizing, and orchestrating large skill ecosystems.
+GoS instead targets the downstream question: given an existing local skill library, how should an agent retrieve the smallest executable subset sufficient for the current task?
+It parses each \skillfile into executable fields, constructs typed dependency and workflow edges, and retrieves a bounded bundle through graph diffusion plus reranking.

 Our contributions are as follows: (1) We introduce GoS, an agentic skill usage pipeline that combines offline graph construction with inference-time structural retrieval to improve skill selection accuracy while reducing input token consumption.
-(2) We evaluate GoS on the 1,000-skill SkillsBench setting and find that, compared to the full skill-loading baseline, GoS improves average reward by 43.6\% and reduces input tokens by 37.8\% across two benchmarks and three model families.
-Additional ablation studies confirm that this pattern holds consistently across skill library sizes ranging from 200 to 2,000 skills.
+(2) We evaluate GoS across two benchmarks (SkillsBench, ALFWorld) and three model families, and find that on the 1{,}000-skill SkillsBench setting under GPT-5.2 Codex, GoS attains a peak reward gain of 25.55\% over the full skill-loading baseline while reducing total tokens by 56.72\%, with consistent improvement over both baselines in every model--benchmark block.
+Additional ablations confirm this pattern across skill libraries from 200 to 2{,}000 skills.